amandafrois/windows_services/README.md

 If you want to, after *// serviceInstaller1*, add descrption and the display name of your service.
 As mine:

-        this.serviceInstaller1.Description = "A key generator service";
+        this.serviceInstaller1.Description = "A service for ...";
-        this.serviceInstaller1.DisplayName = "KeyGenerator";
+        this.serviceInstaller1.DisplayName = "Name who'll appears on Services list";

 <h3>Write your code on Service1.cs Class</h3>

 Now, in the __Service1.cs__ file, you can write the Service code.
-This is my [code](https://github.com/amandafrois/windows_services/blob/main/Service1.cs).
+This is a example of [code](https://github.com/amandafrois/windows_services/blob/main/Service1.cs), that I've created to a Service who generates keys in new .txt files, 10 seconds.

 After you finished, Build (or Rebuild) your application, right-clicking on your project solution.